xarantolus/Collect/API_doc.md

 It can be either `zip`, `tar` or `tar.gz`.

 Use of `tar.gz` or `zip` is recommended because `tar` files are not compressed.

+#### Restoring
+To restore a backup from a backup file, you extract its contents in the `Collect/Collect/public/s/` directory.
+There should be a file called `content.json` at the path `Collect/Collect/public/s/content.json` and a directory for each entry.

 #### Common Problem
 It seems like sometimes Windows Explorer can't open these files.
 This is due to illegal characters in filenames.